 The practical difference: if your embeddings have varying magnitudes (which they do in most models), dot product will favor longer vectors regardless of semantic relevance.
 Cosine similarity normalizes this out.
 A document that repeats a keyword 50 times might have a large embedding magnitude, making it rank high on dot product even if it's not the most semantically relevant result.

 That said, some embedding models (like those trained with Matryoshka representation learning) are designed to work with dot product.
-And learned approaches like Maximum Inner Product Search (MIPS) specifically optimize for dot product retrieval because it's faster to compute.
+And learned approaches like Maximum Inner Product Search (MIPS) optimize for raw inner products because they preserve magnitude information and map directly to that retrieval objective.

 The deep dive with quantization trade-offs: Embedding Similarity and Quantization.

-This section covers the systems-level questions that senior engineers get grilled on.
+This section covers the systems-level concepts that senior engineers must master.

 During autoregressive generation, the model produces tokens one at a time.
 Without the KV cache, generating the 100th token would require recomputing attention across all 99 preceding tokens from scratch.
 The KV cache stores the Key and Value matrices from all previous tokens, so each new token only computes its own Q, K, V and attends to the cached K/V values.

 The problem is memory.
-For a model with layers, heads, and head dimension , serving a single sequence of length requires caching values (2 for K and V).
-For a 70B model with 80 layers, 64 heads, and , a 100K-token sequence needs roughly 20GB of KV cache per request.
+For a model with layers, KV heads, and head dimension , serving a single sequence of length requires caching values (2 for K and V).
+Even with GQA, the numbers get ugly fast.
+An 80-layer model with 8 KV heads and needs about 31GB of FP16 KV cache for a 100K-token request.
 Now multiply by batch size.

 This is why KV cache optimization is the central challenge of LLM serving.
 Every technique you'll hear about (GQA, PagedAttention, quantized KV cache, attention sinks) is ultimately trying to reduce this memory footprint.